Frequently Asked Questions for Students

 What is a student coordinator?

 Your Student Coordinator (SC) works for the Service Learning Program and arranges your service at your specific site.
-Contact your SC if you have concerns with transportation, getting in touch with your site contact, making a connection between your service and your class, safety, and any other problems or questions that may arise throughout the semester.
+SC are used as a liaison between students, professors, and community partners.
+They are here to answer any questions and assist you in troubleshooting issues related to service learning.
+You may contact your SC for issues like transportation, site contact, connecting service to your class, safety, or any other problems or questions during the semester.

 What happens after I register?